Skip to content

 I Include on Tax Return Text No Enter Yes, Y, No, or N.

-J Debit Number Yes The debit and credit amounts you enter must be less than or equal to 99999999.00.
+J Debit Number Yes Debit and Credit amounts must be ≤ 99999999.00.
 Enter only numbers.

 K Credit Number Yes